ognen/unienv/README.md

 # unienv

 The aim of this project is to simplify the development environment setup for projects that span across multiple development environemnts (ruby, android, ios, etc...).
-The typical case for such projects are mobile hybrid projects thta span accross JS, iOS, android SDKs.
+The typical case for such projects are mobile hybrids that span accross JS, iOS, android SDKs.

 `unienv` doesn't replace existing *env developer environment managers but rather it delegates to them and uses their configuration files (.ruby-version, etc.).
 The task of `unienv` is to insulate a developer from the intricacies of all the development environments involved in a source tree and letting them focus only on the issues they are an expert on.

-# Deveolpment Environment Initialization
+# Development Environment Initialization

 A developer using `unienv` has only to: